flyingwolf1701/Architectum/instructions/project_overview.md

-status: approved
 # Architectum Project Overview
+status: in progress

 ## Vision

-Architectum is an AI-first code comprehension system that transforms complex codebases into structured XML blueprints.
-By extracting and maintaining the architectural essence of code without implementation details, Architectum enables more effective collaboration between developers and AI assistants.
+Architectum is an AI-first code comprehension system that leverages Language Server Protocol (LSP) to analyze codebases and transform them into structured XML blueprints.
+By extracting the architectural essence of code files without implementation details, Architectum enables more effective collaboration between developers and AI assistants.

 The project addresses the fundamental challenge of providing AI with the right level of contextual understanding of a codebase—detailed enough for meaningful assistance but abstracted enough to fit within token limitations and avoid overwhelming the AI with irrelevant implementation details.
+By using LSP's accurate parsing combined with configurable XML representations, Architectum creates code maps that dramatically improve AI's ability to reason about complex software systems.

 ## Core Concepts

-- **Component-Based XML**: Every source file becomes a `<Component>` with structured representation of its key elements
-- **Plan-Driven Focus**: Development phases in `plan.yaml` control what's actively being worked on
+- **LSP-Powered Analysis**: Leverage Language Server Protocol as the engine for accurate code structure extraction
+- **Framework-Aware Extraction**: Special handling for framework-specific patterns in React, Vue, and other frameworks
+- **File-Based XML Representation**: Transform extracted information into structured XML optimized for AI comprehension
-- **Language-Neutral Architecture**: Single unified representation across multiple programming languages
+- **Language-Neutral Architecture**: Unified representation across multiple programming languages and frameworks
-- **Scriptable Pipeline**: All tools are CLI-first for flexible integration into workflows
+- **Multi-Level Indexing**: Configurable hierarchical views from system-wide summaries to detailed component specifications

 ## Applications